What is a small business grant?

 A lot of misinformation floats around about business grants.
 Here's what's actually true.

-The process of applying forces you to articulate your business clearly — what you do, who you serve, why it matters, where you're headed.
+Applying forces you to articulate your business clearly: what you do, who you serve, why it matters, where you're headed.
 That work has value beyond any single grant.
 The business description you write for one application becomes your pitch for the next one.
 The use-of-funds statement you draft for a local grant sharpens your thinking for a bank loan conversation.
-The more applications you complete, the stronger each one gets — and the clearer your own story becomes.
+The more applications you complete, the stronger each one gets, and the clearer your own story becomes.

 A competitive grant application can take weeks to prepare.
 Most require a business plan, financial statements, a narrative about how you'll use the funds, and sometimes a video pitch.
 Start early and treat it like a serious project.

-Most grants come with restrictions on how funds can be used — and reporting requirements to prove it.
+Most grants come with restrictions on how funds can be used, plus reporting requirements to prove it.
 Using grant money incorrectly can result in fines or, in serious cases with federal programs, legal consequences.
 Always read the terms before you apply.

 How to find grants you actually qualify for

-The challenge with small business grants isn't that they don't exist — it's that they're scattered across hundreds of different websites, portals, and programs with little coordination between them.
+The challenge with small business grants isn't that they don't exist.
+It's that they're scattered across hundreds of websites, portals, and programs with little coordination between them.
 Here's where to look.

 Start local